dataminds0/EcoShield/README.md

+# EcoShield:
-EcoShield: Crop and Rainfall Data Analysis
+## Crop and Rainfall Data Analysis
 Project Overview
 EcoShield is a data analysis project aimed at studying the relationship between rainfall and the production of three major crops: wheat, maize, and rice.
 The project uses Python and popular data science libraries like pandas, matplotlib, and numpy to analyze the data and generate insightful visualizations.

-Table of Contents
+## Table of Contents
-Project Overview
+1. Project Overview

-Technologies Used
+2. Technologies Used

-Project Structure
+3. Project Structure

-Installation
+4. Installation

-Usage
+5. Usage

-Data Sources
+6. Data Sources

-Results and Insights
+7. Results and Insights

-Contributing
+8. Contributing

-License
-Technologies Used
+## Technologies Used
 Python 3.x: The programming language used for analysis.

 Pandas: For data manipulation and analysis.

 NumPy: For numerical computations.

 Matplotlib: For data visualization.
-Project Structure

-Data Sources
-The dataset used contains information about:
+## The dataset used contains information about:

 Crops: Wheat, maize, rice production in different regions.
 Rainfall: Yearly/seasonal rainfall data.